Projects Offered

 Scientific Background

 The genomes of basically all living organisms on our planet are invaded by genetic elements called transposable elements (TEs).
 These TEs can be considered as parasites in our genome, although they also contribute to proper gene regulation and other aspects of normal cellular homeostasis.
 TEs tend to be most active in the germ cells, as their activity in these cells will be remembered in new generations.
 Hence, the control of these elements is particularly important in these cells.
 One of the major defense mechanisms that helps to keep TEs in check is known as the piRNA pathway.
 This mechanism is driven by small non-coding RNAs (piRNAs) that help to guide the effector proteins to their targets in a sequence specific manner.
 Hence, deciding which RNAs will be turned into piRNAs is a crucial step.
-How piRNA precursor transcripts are selected and processed is poorly understood in vertebrates.
-This project will help address that lack of insight.
+How piRNA precursor transcripts are selected and processed is poorly understood.
+Also, these reactions tend to occur in subcellular regions known as condensates, or germ granules.
+This project will help address how subcellular organization, precursor selection and processing are interconnected.

 If you are interested in this project, please select Ketting as your group preference in the IPP application platform.